Is Big Brother watching what you read?

 Firstly, close all your bank accounts, credit cards and Paypal account.
 Then get rid of your cell phone, laptop and Internet connection and just to be safe, ditch your iPad and Kindle.

-After doing all this, go to you local book store; that is if there is one still surviving in your town or city, and buy your book for cash.
-Then go home and read it under your bedcovers by torch light.
+After doing all this, go to your local bookstore; that is if there is one still surviving in your town or city, and buy your book for cash.
+Then go home and read it under your bedcovers by torchlight.